aNap73/Bamazon/README.md

 ### Refresh Inventory View / View Low Inventory

-Refreshing the Inventory View will simply relist all the inventory.
-This function, becomes a little more easy to understand after trying to View Low Inventory.
+Refreshing the Inventory View will relist all the inventory from the database.

-Viewing low inventory filters the product list to only those products with less than 5 on hand.
+Viewing low inventory, filters the inventory to only those products with less than 5 on hand.

 ![manager views](./bm2.gif "View bamazonManagaer")

 ### Add Inventory

-You may add inventory at anytime in bamazonManager, however, you may only add items in your current view.
-If you are in a full refresh view, you can add quantity to any item.
-If you are in the Low quantity view your list is reduced to just items that have low quantity on hand.

-Upon selecting an item to add to from the list, you will be asked the quantity you wish to add to your on hand inventory.
-After this process is complete you will have added inventory for the item you selected.
+You may add inventory at anytime in bamazonManager.
+First, Select either the full list of products with the `Refresh Inventory View` or select a partial view of the inventory list with `View Low Inventory`.

+Select from this list the product you wish to replenish.
+Now input the quantity you wish to add to stock.

 Below see a manager checking his low inventory view, and then adding items to bring his on hand items for all products above qty of 5.